johnkerl/miller/go/README.md

 * **map** the input records to output records in some user-specified way, using a **chain** of **verbs** (sort, filter, cut, put, etc.);
 * **write** the records in some specified file format.

-## Directory-structure overview

 So, in broad overview, the key packages are:

 * `src/miller/stream`   -- connect input -> mapping -> output via Go channels
 * `src/miller/input`    -- read input records
 * `src/miller/mapping`  -- map input records to output records
 * `src/miller/output`   -- write output records
-* The rest are details to support this
+* The rest are details to support this.

 ## Directory-structure details